mugishalinux/bank-licensing-compliance-system/DESIGN.md

 Once a reviewer starts reviewing an application, only that reviewer can continue working on it.

-This avoids conflicts and confusion.
+This avoids conflicts and duplicate work.

+---

+### Reviewer and approver separation

+The reviewer and approver must always be different users.

+This rule is enforced in the backend and cannot be bypassed from the frontend.

 ---